Constrained Conditional Moment Restriction Models: General Analysis

+i.e.\ we devise a test of whether at least one element of the identified set satisfies the posited constraint.
+In what follows, we denote the set of distributions $P\in \mathbf P$ satisfying the null hypothesis in \eqref{def:hyp} by $\mathbf P_0$.
+We also note that in an identified model, a test of \eqref{def:hyp} is equivalent to a test of whether $\IDpoint$ itself satisfies the hypothesized constraint.

-The defining elements determining the generality of the hypotheses allowed for in \eqref{def:hyp} are the choice of parameter space $\Theta$ and the set of restrictions embodied by $R$.
-In imposing restrictions on both $\Theta$ and $R$ we aim to allow for as general a framework as possible while simultaneously ensuring enough structure for a fruitful asymptotic analysis.
-To this end, we require the parameter space $\Theta$ to be a subset of a Banach space $\mathbf B$, and consider sets $R$ that are defined through ``equality" and ``inequality" restrictions.
-Specifically, for known maps $\Upsilon_F$ and $\Upsilon_G$, we impose that the set $R$ be of the form
+The defining elements determining the type of applications encompassed by \eqref{def:hyp} are the choices of $\Theta$ and $R$.
+In imposing restrictions on $\Theta$ and $R$ we therefore aim to allow for a general framework while simultaneously ensuring enough structure for a fruitful asymptotic analysis.
+To this end, we require $\Theta$ to be a subset of a complete vector space $\mathbf B$ with norm $\|\cdot\|_{\mathbf B}$ (i.e.\ $(\mathbf B,\|\cdot\|_{\mathbf B}$) is a Banach space) and consider sets $R$ satisfying